WICG/view-transitions/document-render-blocking.md

     }
   }

-  // The value returned by getState() is set by the old Document in
+  // The value returned by getState() is set by the old Document.
+  // For example, using IntersectionObserver.
+  //
-  // the `navigate` event.
-It tracks whether the old Document add a
+  // It tracks whether the old Document added a `view-transition-name`
-  // `view-transition-name` to the header. if (navigation.initialLoad.from().getState().morphHeader) {
+  // to the header based on its visibility. if (navigation.initialLoad.from().getState().morphHeader) {
     blockingElementIds.add("header-id");
   }